Green Card Priority Date Calculator

 How are these dates calculated?

-Keep reading to see how these dates are estimated.
-All the dates are based on processing times and immigration data provided by USCIS, which considers available and pending green card applications for each country in different categories, along with the average processing times for 80% of applications at various service centers over the past 6 months.
+All the dates are estimated based on the visa bulletin, processing times, and immigration data provided on the USCIS website, which considers available and pending green card applications for each country in different categories, along with the average processing times for 80% of applications at various service centers over the past 6 months.

 According to the {} Visa Bulletin — Current Priority Date is {} for {}